uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 ## [1] 25
 ```

-Specifying an explicit return value is particularly valuable when we want to return more than one object.
+Specifying an explicit return value is also helpful when we want to return more than one object.
 For example, let's say that we want to remind our user what variable they used as an argument in our function:

 ```r